 Proposed Acquisitions Under Contract.
-We intend to use a portion of the net proceeds from our initial public offering to expand our initial portfolio by acquiring and investing in additional hotel properties.
+We intend to use a portion of the net proceeds from this offering to expand our initial portfolio by acquiring and investing in additional hotel properties.
 As of the date of this prospectus, we have properties under contract that we consider to be "probable" acquisitions.
 The following table sets forth information regarding those properties:

-Property Location Month/Year Acquired Number of Rooms Average Occupancy ADR RevPAR Property Location Year Opened Number of Rooms Purchase Price Pre-Funded Capital Improvements Projected Additional Capital Improvements Total Projected Investment Total Projected Investment Per Room
+Property Location Year Opened Number of Rooms Average Occupancy ADR RevPAR Property Location Year Opened Number of Rooms Purchase Price Pre-Funded Capital Improvements Projected Capital Improvements Total Projected Investment Per Room

-We cannot assure you that we will acquire any of these properties because each proposed acquisition is subject to a variety of factors including: (i) our completion of satisfactory due diligence and (ii) the satisfaction of closing conditions, including the receipt of third-party consents and approvals.
+We cannot assure you that we will acquire any of these properties because each proposed acquisition is subject to a variety of factors including; (i) our completion of satisfactory due diligence and (ii) the satisfaction of closing conditions, including the receipt of third-party consents and approvals.